GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## DIODES

 The diodes needs to be soldered on the bottomm of the PCB.
-The orientation of the diodes matters.
-They have a small line on one side, which should be on the side the arrow on the PCB is facing to.
+Their orientation matters.
+They have a small line on one side, which should be on the side the arrow on the PCB is facing to.\

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/docs/images/buildguide/diodes_dark.svg">
   <source media="(prefers-color-scheme: light)" srcset="/docs/images/buildguide/diodes_bright.svg">